simeononsecurity/simeononsecurity.ch/content/articles/modem-magic_-how-dial-up-internet-works-and-its-legacy-today/index.en.md

 Dial-Up Internet had a significant presence in pop culture, becoming a symbol of the early days of the internet and the technological advancements of the time.

-* Movies and TV shows often depicted characters using dial-up internet, showcasing the familiar sound of the modem connecting and the anticipation of waiting for web pages to load.
+* Movies and TV shows often depicted characters using dial-up internet, showing the familiar sound of the modem connecting and the anticipation of waiting for web pages to load.
 * Dial-Up Internet was frequently portrayed as slow and frustrating, highlighting the limitations of the technology compared to modern broadband connections.
 * The iconic dial-up sound, with its screeching and buzzing tones, has become a nostalgic reminder of a bygone era.